 (E) ATTACHMENT CLUTCH LEVER - Used to engage the mower blades, or other attachments mounted to your tractor.

 (F) IGNITION SWITCH - Used for starting and stopping the engine.

-(G) REVERSE OPERATION SYSTEM (ROS) "ON" PO-SITION - Allows operation of mower or other powered attachment while in reverse.
+(G) ROS "ON" POSITION - Allows operation of mower deck or other powered attachment while in reverse.

 (H) LIGHT SWITCH - Turns the headlights on and off.